-Enterprise AI video creation platform | HeyGen
+Enterprise AI Video Creation Platform | HeyGen

 Empower your enterprise with secure, collaborative, and brand-consistent tools designed to streamline every step of video creation.

 Your data security is our top priority.
-HeyGen is independently audited and certified for SOC 2 Type II and GDPR compliance, ensuring your information stays protected to the highest possible standards.
+HeyGen is independently audited and certified for SOC 2 Type II and GDPR compliance, helping ensure your information stays protected to the highest possible standards.

 A workspace is your team's dedicated digital environment within HeyGen.
-Easily organise multiple workspaces, assign user roles, and securely streamline teamwork to help your enterprise create exceptional videos together.
+Easily organize multiple workspaces, assign user roles, and securely streamline teamwork to help your enterprise create exceptional videos together.

 With HeyGen, your team can seamlessly review, comment on, and refine videos together in real time or asynchronously on their own schedule.

-Effortlessly equip your whole team to create videos that look, sound, and feel perfectly on brand in every language.
+Effortlessly equip your entire team to create videos that look, sound, and feel perfectly on brand in every language.

 Achieve more, faster, with unlimited creation, tailored onboarding, and dedicated experts guiding your way.
 With HeyGen’s Enterprise Success Suite, you’ll have all the tools, resources, and guidance to fully harness the power of AI video.

 Create without limits.
-Produce and translate high-quality videos at scale to keep up with your growing business needs.
+Produce and translate high-quality videos at scale to keep pace with your growing business needs.

-Connect, collaborate, and share best practices with industry leaders and like-minded professionals to inspire ongoing innovation.
+Connect, collaborate, and exchange best practices with industry leaders and like-minded professionals to inspire ongoing innovation.

-Quickly master HeyGen with guided tutorials, how-to guides, and expert-led content designed to accelerate adoption and maximise your ROI.
+Quickly master HeyGen with guided tutorials, how-to guides, and expert-led content designed to accelerate adoption and maximize your ROI.

-Get up and running quickly with dedicated, expert guidance tailored to your organisation’s unique needs.
+Get up and running quickly with dedicated, expert guidance tailored to your organization’s unique needs.

 Seamlessly integrate with your existing workflow to streamline your video creation process.
-Or build your team’s ideal workflow using HeyGen’s API.
+Or build your team’s perfect workflow using HeyGen’s API.

 Advanced capabilities for enterprise video

 Forget starting from scratch or spending hours editing.
-Instantly turn your PDFs or text prompts into engaging, ready-to-share videos.
+Instantly turn your PDFs or text prompts into compelling, ready-to-share videos.

 Say no to expensive reshoots or outdated videos.
 Quickly prototype, gather team feedback, and effortlessly make edits, all in one place.